Wilhelmus Nuyens

 Wilhelmus Johannes Franciscus Nuyens, better known as Willem Jan Frans Nuyens, (18 August 1823 – 10 December 1894) was a Dutch historian.

+Biography

 Having completed his Humanistic studies in Enkhuizen, he studied medicine at Utrecht, 1842, received the degree of M.D. in 1848, and began practicing in Westwoud near the city of Hoorn.
+He devoted some of his spare time to literature and history.

+He was an energetic defender of the rights and the privileges of Catholics, and one of the first to champion the freedom of the Catholic Church in the Netherlands.
+Catholics erected a monument to him in the church at Westwoud and set aside the surplus of the money contributed as a perpetual fund, called "Nuyensfund", to aid the work of Catholic historians of the Netherlands.

+Works

-He devoted some of his spare time to literature and history, and he published, in 1856, a volume of poems entitled: De laatste Dochter der Hohenstaufen, on subjects chiefly from the Middle Ages.
+He published, in 1856, a volume of poems entitled: De laatste Dochter der Hohenstaufen, on subjects chiefly from the Middle Ages.
 Then came a series of historical works, first among which was Het Katholicismus in betrekking met de beschaving van Europa (Amsterdam, 1856–1857, in 2 volumes), a history of the influence of Catholicism upon the culture and civilization of European nations.
 In several pamphlets and in a voluminous work, Geschiedenis der Regering van Pius IX (Amsterdam, 1862–63), he treated the Roman question of 1859.